israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  The Rest/Spread Properties for ECMAScript proposal (stage 3) adds spread properties to object literals.
 It copies own enumerable properties from a provided object onto a new object.

+ Shallow-cloning (excluding prototype) or merging objects is now possible using a shorter syntax than Object.assign().

 ### Property Accessors